-Service uses continue to make up 52% of the total number of retail and service units in the town centre, which is significantly above the national average of 36.6% and reflective of Leyburn's local service centre role providing services to a wider rural hinterland.
-Financial and professional services such as estate agents, solicitors and banks make up 19% of the total number of units with a 3 national high street banks Barclays, HSBC and Yorkshire Building Society represented.
+Service uses continue to make up around 50% of the total number of retail and service units in the town centre, which is significantly above the national average of 36.6% and reflective of Leyburn's local service centre role providing services to a wider rural hinterland.
+Financial and professional services such as estate agents, solicitors and banks make up 17% of the total number of units with 2 national high street banks Barclays and Yorkshire Building Society following the closure of HSBC.
 Reflecting Leyburn's tourist's role there are also a number of restaurants, cafes and pubs, equating to 17% of the total number of town centre units.
-There are also 8 independent hair and beauty salons, equating to 11% of the total units in the town centre.
+There are also 8 independent hair and beauty salons, equating to 11% of the total number of units in the town centre.
 There are 3 hot food takeaways, equating to 4% of the total number of units.
 None of the takeaways are particularly clustered together and therefore are not considered to particular impact upon the overall vitality of the town centre on evenings as does happen in other locations.